MikeSilvis/espn-scraper/README.md

+# Deprecated

+I regret to inform you that this API is now deprecated.
+With the significant changes that have occurred on ESPN.com i decided to re-write the gem in a more object-oriented approach along with a full TDD suite.
+Please see https://github.com/mikesilvis/sports_api for continued API usage.

 # ESPN Scraper

 ESPN Scraper is a simple gem for scraping teams and scores from `ESPN`'s website.
 Please note that `ESPN` is not involved with this gem or me in any way.
 I chose `ESPN` because it is a leader in sports statistics and has a robust website.